Archive page for historical reference only. This page is no longer being actively updated

 Next 15 is the umbrella for a group of separately branded PR and integrated agencies including the corporate communications specialist now known as Archetype, consumer PR shop M Booth, B2B agency Publitek and branding & strategy advisor OutCast.
 The group has been an avid acquiror of smaller agencies in recent years, some of which have been absorbed into existing brands, while others remains as standalone businesses.
 Notable recent purchases have included creative agency ODD in 2015, and integrated agency Elvis in 2017, both based in the UK.
 Other deals include Activate, Technical Associates, Brandwidth and Planning Inc. In 2020, the group acquired ecommerce agency Shopper Media.
 In early 2022, Next 15 agreed to acquire UK rival Engine Group for a reported £77.5m.
 Until recently Next 15 was best-known for its separate technology PR networks Text 100 and Bite.
 However, these were combined in 2019 to form Archetype.
 Next 15 now has more than 50 offices in 14 countries, although the bulk of its revenues are derived in North America and, to a lesser extent, the UK.
 Text 100, founded in the UK in the 1980s, was the original core of the business, and the group expanded rapidly during the 2000s through acquisitions of additional agencies.
 Net revenues for the year ending Jan 2021 were £267m, of which more than two-thirds was generated by technology clients.
 Net profit was £38m.
-Industry watcher PRovoke estimated fee income for Archetype of $60m in 2019 and $44m for M Booth.
-However, despite its smaller size the latter, acquired from founder Margi Booth in 2009, tends to outperform its sibling in terms of award.
+Industry watcher PRovoke estimated fee income for Archetype of $56m in 2020 and $43m for M Booth.
+Despite its smaller size the latter, acquired from founder Margi Booth in 2009, tends to outperform its sibling in terms of awards.
 It was named as both Specialist Agency of the Year and Consumer Agency of the Year 2019 in Holmes Report's SABRE Awards North America, beating much larger rivals including Edelman and Cohn & Wolfe.
 In 2020 it was selected as one of PRovoke's seven Agencies of the Decade.
 Tim Dyson has been group CEO for more than 25 years.

 Which clients does Next 15 handle?
 Find out more from the Account Assignments database.